 shepherding the development and implementation of a departmental assessment plan.

 Hartwick College, 2001 - 2003, Associate Professor of Chemistry and Geology, and Coordinator of the Environmental Science and Policy Program.
-The responsibilities of this position include (1) teaching courses such as environmental chemistry, chemistry for non science majors, general chemistry, environmental geology, geochemistry, and geohydrology in both the chemistry and geology departments, (2) guiding undergraduate student research in both chemistry and geology, (3) encouraging students to enter the environmental field, providing them guidance in career options, organizing and promoting student participation in extracurricular environmental activities, and general administrative duties in organizing the environmental science and policy program.
+The responsibilities of this position included (1) teaching courses such as environmental chemistry, chemistry for non science majors, general chemistry, environmental geology, geochemistry, and geohydrology in both the chemistry and geology departments, (2) guiding undergraduate student research in both chemistry and geology, (3) encouraging students to enter the environmental field, providing them guidance in career options, organizing and promoting student participation in extracurricular environmental activities, and general administrative duties in organizing the environmental science and policy program.

 Hartwick College, 1996 - 2001, Assistant Professor of Chemistry and Geology, and Coordinator of the Environmental Science and Policy Program.

 Clemson University, 1997 - 1999, Affiliate Faculty, Environmental Engineering and Science.
 This position primarily entailed supervising graduate research and serving on graduate student committees.